tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 This ill-fitting helmet feels like it was designed for someone bigger and more imposing than the wearer.
 It’s also ancient beyond compare, and marked with runes whose meanings are lost in the present Age.
 While wearing this helm, you’re considered a representative of Justice.
 This gives you a +4 bonus to any Charisma skill checks when dealing with the followers of deific figures of justice, or when dealing with metallic dragons.
 So will other evil entities and chromatic dragons give more weight to your words.

 **Quirk:** Your voice is not always your own – sometimes, strange spirits speak through you.

 ---

+#### Horned Crown

+This black crown is decorated with diamonds and pearls, and while wearing the crown you instinctively know when you are being watched.
+Gain a +2 bonus to detect invisible or hidden creatures, and to skill checks to avoid being ambushed.

+**Quirk:** Haughty.

+---